Immigration Cases:

 Getting arrested and being charged with committing a crime have serious implications for individuals who are not citizens of the United States.
 What could be a good outcome on a criminal case for a regular citizen could jeopardize the immigration status of somebody who is a resident or an undocumented person in the United States.

-If you have been arrested, charged, or convicted with a crime, these are the options that we can evaluate to fight your case:
+If you have been arrested, charged, or convicted of a crime, these are the options that we can evaluate to fight your case:

 • Immigration bonds